sarahdot/Makerspace-Playbook/makerspace-playbook/1-beginnings.md

 * Makers challenge barriers in technology and celebrate its human side.
 They are inclusive and generous in sharing knowledge and skills, supporting each other as the technological landscape shifts and evolves.
 * Makers are generally driven by passion, not profit — and while some go on to start businesses, the spirit of the movement lives in the making itself, not the marketplace.

-While Makerspaces often feature 3D printers, laser cutters, and other digital fabrication tools, they are not solely defined by technology.
+While many spaces feature 3D printers, laser cutters, and other digital fabrication tools, Makerspaces are not solely defined by technology.
 Instead, technology is woven into a broader creative toolkit — sitting alongside woodworking, textiles, electronics, art, and more.
 Faster prototyping, easier parts sourcing, and online distribution have opened new doors for makers, while interconnected communities — both online and local — continue to bring together people who share common goals and a passion for making across disciplines.

 **Maker Faire**
 Maker Faire